Detection and Prevention of Staphylococcal food poisoning

 The ability to form biofilms allows S. aureus to survive in hostile environments such as food industry surfaces, and this enhances the recurrence of food contamination.
 Therefore, it is the need of the hour that microbiological guidelines such as Hazard Analysis and Critical Control Points (HACCP), Good Manufacturing Practice (GMPs), and Good Hygienic Practices (GHPs) coded by World Health Organization and United States Food and Drug Administration should be strictly followed and implemented so as to prevent S. aureus contamination.

-ALSO READ : Colic in horses
+ALSO READ : Foot rot in cattle

 The content of the articles are accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.